jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Abuse userland schedule-task/README.md

 ![](img/addregistry.png)

+### Why is there no ADS Created Event?
+Again, the Sysmon configuration I used had filtered it out, only managed to infer from the Process Create event.

 ### What other events that are relevant but filtered out?
 This is a tough question.
 For the fact that such configurations are in public domain like Github, s/he can devise clever steps to evade by not being filter out some of the "broader" inclusion &/or exclusion conditions.
 The earlier example is one such instance.

-Registry events are really noisy so it becomes a matter of trade-off if one does not have that bandwidth & processing to deal with the volume of data.
+If we don't filter at all, there will be really many events.
+For instance, Registry events are really noisy so it becomes a matter of trade-off if one does not have that bandwidth & processing to deal with the volume of data.
 Updating the Sysmon configuration remotely for a large fleet of endpoints may also be challenging in many cases.